 Alternatively, guide yourself around its most famous sites, including the Morton Theatre.
 This is one of America’s first black owned and run entertainment spaces.

-Rivalling Nashville in neighbouring Tennessee for musical heritage, these street tours have no shortage of anecdotes.
+Rivalling Nashville in neighboring Tennessee for musical heritage, these street tours have no shortage of anecdotes.

 13. Dahlonega Gold Museum